Using our devices, we can:

 Additionally, fishermen can increase their revenues by catching more of the fish they can sell, and lower operating costs by catching more efficiently.
 Most importantly, they can easily comply with the increasingly stricter regulations.

-25% revenue increase
+Up to 25% revenue increase

-20% decrease in fuel costs
+Up to 20% decrease in fuel

-90% decrease in sorting time
+Up to 90% decrease sorting